TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

-# How to Access TIBCO ComputeDB™ from Various SQL Client Tools
+# How to Access TIBCO ComputeDB from Various SQL Client Tools

 You can use any of the following SQL client tools to access TIBCO ComputeDB: